cake-build/website/src/Cake.Web/App_Data/docs/tutorials/setting-up-a-new-project.md

 chmod +x build.sh
 ```

-When this have been done, you should be able to run your Cake script
+When this has been done, you should be able to run your Cake script
 by invoking the bootstrapper.

 ```bash